Archaeological Tour - Tulor Village And Pukara De Quitor

 Descripción del Tour:

-Our Archaeological Tour in San Pedro de Atacama will take us on an exciting tour of the ancient civilizations that once flourished in this enigmatic region.
+Our Archaeological Tour in San Pedro de Atacama promises an exhilarating journey into the ancient civilizations that once thrived in this mysterious region.

-We will begin our experience today by visiting the "Pukará de Quitor".
-This 2.5-hectare pre-Incan construction is located at an altitude of 2,440 meters and 3 kilometers from San Pedro de Atacama.
-It is on the slopes of a small hill, giving the area a strategic position.
-The buildings were made of stone and adobe and show the strong social organization of the Atacameños` ancestors against the Spanish conquerors and date back to the 12th century.
-They are currently considered a National Monument.
+Our adventure begins with a visit to the "Pukará de Quitor".
+This pre-Incan fortress, spanning 2.5 hectares, is situated at an altitude of 2,440 meters and lies just 3 kilometers from San Pedro de Atacama.
+Perched on a hillside, it holds a strategic vantage point.
+Constructed from stone and adobe, these structures reflect the robust social organization of the Atacameño ancestors against Spanish conquerors, dating back to the 12th century.
+Today, they are recognized as a National Monument.

-Father Gustavo Le Paige was the one who, in 1958, identified the first remains of the Village of Tulor, located 6 kilometers south of San Pedro de Atacama.
-This unique tour is generally guided by the locals, who will take us back to the beginnings and the first inhabitants of San Pedro de Atacama.
-Tulor is a village built directly on the clay soil in the drainage area of the San Pedro River, which was eventually buried by the advancing desert.
+In 1958, Father Gustavo Le Paige discovered the first remnants of the Village of Tulor, located 6 kilometers south of San Pedro de Atacama.
+This distinctive tour, often guided by locals, takes us back to the origins and the earliest inhabitants of San Pedro de Atacama.
+Tulor was constructed directly on clay soil within the San Pedro River drainage area, eventually buried by the encroaching desert.

-It is characterized by its striking architecture composed of circular adobe houses, which blend harmoniously with the surrounding desert landscape.
-As you walk through its streets and squares, you`ll feel the past come alive, immersing yourself in a culture that lived in harmony with nature and relied on its ingenuity to survive in one of the most challenging environments in the world.
+The village is distinguished by its striking architecture, featuring circular adobe houses that seamlessly integrate with the desert landscape.
+As you wander through its streets and plazas, the past comes alive, allowing you to immerse yourself in a culture that harmonized with nature and utilized ingenuity to thrive in one of the world's most formidable environments.

-Before ending our historical tour, we will visit the San Pedro "Father Gustavo Le Paige" Archaeological Museum located in San Pedro.
-It is named after a Jesuit priest who dedicated almost his entire life to the search, collection, and study of archaeological remains from the area and the town of Licanantay.
+Before concluding our historical tour, we will visit the San Pedro "Father Gustavo Le Paige" Archaeological Museum in San Pedro.
+This museum honors a Jesuit priest who devoted much of his life to discovering, collecting, and studying the archaeological treasures of the area and the town of Licanantay.

-After this incredible cultural and historical experience, we will return to San Pedro to cherish everything we saw and learned today.
+After this extraordinary cultural and historical journey, we will return to San Pedro to reflect on the experiences and knowledge gained today.

 Lo que SI incluye: